Adastra-thw/Tortazo/docs/getting_started.rst

 Botnet Mode
 =============================
-This mode is used to execute commands over a set of SSH servers compromised using the bruterPlugin.
-As you can see in :file:`available_plugins.rst` bruterPlugin is used to execute dictionary attacks against multiple services in relays or hidden services.
-If the dictionary attack against a target is successful, the plugin will write the details of the compromised server in the file "<TORTAZO_DIR>/tortazo_botnet.bot".
+This mode is used to execute commands over a set of SSH servers compromised using the "bruter" plugin.
+As you can see in :ref:`plugins-management-label` bruter plugin is used to execute dictionary attacks against multiple services in relays or hidden services.
+If the dictionary attack against a SSH server is successful, the plugin will write the details of the compromised server in the file "<TORTAZO_DIR>/tortazo_botnet.bot".
 In this mode, Tortazo will read this to create the bots in the context of the botnet.
-You can run parallel commands against the entirely botnet or exclude bots to run the commands just over some few machines.
+You can run parallel commands against the entirely botnet or exclude bots to run the commands just over some machines.
 Read more about Botnet mode in Tortazo :ref:`botnet-mode-label`